 Click here for further information on our trustees including dates of appointments and the member and trustee register for relevant business and pecuniary interests.

 See E-ACT’s annual report for trustee attendance records at board and committee meetings over the last academic year.

 The Board of Trustees is supported by the Executive Leadership Team.

 Led by Chief Executive Officer Jane Millward, the Executive Leadership Team is responsible for overseeing the implementation and delivery of organisational strategy as set by the Board of Trustees.

 Click here for further information on our Executive Leadership Team.

-Five regions, one E-ACT
+Four regions, one E-ACT